blbadger/blbadger.github.io/aperiodic-irrationals.md

 program \approx binary string \approx x \in \Bbb Q
 $$

 The solution to any decision problem may be denoted as an infinite string of bits, 1 for 'yes' or 0 for 'no' for any number of infinite inputs, which corresponds to any real number.
 As any program to compute a decicision is finite, and as this program may be represented by a rational number then only infinite strings of bits that are also representations of rationals may be computable.
-All other problems are unsolveable in finite time (with a finite program), and as any member of this set of problems is not rational but in the real numbers
+All other problems are unsolvable in finite time (with a finite program), and as any member of this set of problems is not rational but in the real numbers

 $$
-\{unsolveable \; problems\} = \Bbb R - \Bbb Q = \Bbb I
+\{unsolvable \; problems\} = \Bbb R - \Bbb Q = \Bbb I
 $$

-Now as we have established an approximate equivalence between irrational numbers and aperiodic (chaotic) systems above, by transitivity we can establish an approximate equivalence between the set of unsolveable decision problems and the set of all outputs of chaotic systems or
+Now as we have established an approximate equivalence between irrational numbers and aperiodic (chaotic) systems above, by transitivity we can establish an approximate equivalence between the set of unsolvable decision problems and the set of all outputs of chaotic systems or

-$$ \Bbb A \approx \Bbb I = \{unsolveable \; problems\}
+$$ \Bbb A \approx \Bbb I = \{unsolvable \; problems\}
 $$

-Thus chaotic systems are unsolveable in finite time $\square$
+Thus chaotic systems are unsolvable in finite time $\square$